 - Legends & Tales – Four-part series surveying Jewish folklore in written sources– including popular folktales, classic legends, folk songs, jokes and poetry– to examine how these publications capture evolutions of meaning and reflect wider dynamics in Yiddish society.
 Presented by acclaimed folklorist Itzik Gottesman (U. Texas-Austin), editor of the popular Yiddish Song of the Week blog.

 - Power of the Pen: A Poetry Writing Workshop – a survivor of the Warsaw Ghetto, celebrated poet Irena Klepfisz’s (the 2016 Adrienne Cooper Dreaming in Yiddish Awardee) inspiring work is infused with activism and calls for social justice.
-Whether you’re an active poet, or want to take your first try at composing verse, join Klepfisz for a special three-part writing workshop.
+Whether you’re an active poet, or want to take your first try at composing verse, join Klepfisz for a special four-part writing workshop.

 - Dairy Restaurants & Yiddish on the Lower East Side – renowned cartoonist, MacArthur Fellow and Lower East Side denizen Ben Katchor presents an entertaining history of kosher dairy restaurants as the focal point for a wider examination of Yiddish culture on the Lower East Side.

 - Wexology – A series of talks filled with musings on Yiddish language and culture by the brilliant Toronto-based Yiddish humorist Michael Wex (author of the NY Times best-seller Born to Kvetch and Rhapsody in Schmaltz)